Electrification, Hybridization & Alternative fuels

 Electrifying compact mobile machinery: strategies for choosing battery charging and driveline components

-Business development manager - Europe
+Robert Stavrevski Business development manager - Europe Delta-Q Technologies Sweden

 Advancements in battery performance and charging technologies are contributing to the shift toward electrified compact mobile machinery.
 Components such as a high-voltage battery, an electric motor, an inverter, a DC-DC converter and an onboard charger are required to build a high-performance electric vehicle.
 However, component requirements can vary depending on the machine type.
 Learn best practices for system integration, and how the battery and charger can affect the vehicle’s performance in this presentation.